 Where is Bentota?

 Bentota is located at the southern tip of the western province and it is situated about 60 km from Colombo while the distance from Colombo international airport is around 110km.
 Due to the recently constructed southern highway, you can reach Bentota within 1-hour drive from the airport.

 How to Go to Bentota Beach Sri Lanka

 Most foreign tourist, who plans a holiday in Sri Lanka arrives at the Katunayake international airport, all planes that arrive on the island land at Katunayake international airport while some flight lands at Mahinda Rajapakse international airport in southern Sri Lanka.

 It is very easy to reach Bentota beach from both airports due to its location on one of the busiest main roads on the island.
 Bentota beach is located halfway on the Galle-Colombo main road.
 There are plenty of options to travel to Bentota from all sides of the country.

 One can use public transport such as buses to reach Bentota beach without any trouble.
-It might take more time than private transport but still worth due to the extremely cheap rate of the ticket.
+It might take more time than private transport but still worth it due to the extremely cheap rate of the ticket.

 Bentota beach is located about halfway on the southern coastal railway line.
-It takes around two hours to reach Bentota beach from Colombo and time takes to travel to Bentota beach from Galle is around two hours.
+It takes around two hours to reach Bentota beach from Colombo and the time takes to travel to Bentota beach from Galle is around two hours.

 The distance from Galle to Bentota is 85 km and can easily be reached by public transport or private transport.
 If you start the journey from Colombo there are plenty of public buses.
 All buses heading to destinations in Southern Sri Lanka (Matara, Galle) can do the job.
 All trains plying to Galle and Matara from Colombo can also be used to travel to Bentota.